ValentinLab/anagrams/README.md

  - Execute the program with `.\anagrammes-query`

 ## Features
- - You can use wildcards with the character *
+ - You can use wildcards with the character * _(maximum 4)_
- - You have to enter an empty word to exit
+ - You have to enter an empty word to exit the program